uvsmtid/common-salt-states/docs/todo/readme.md

 All shell environment and script installation for Linux should also be duplicated for Cygwin:
   * Shell settings: variables, aliases, etc.
-  * Scripts: i.e. content of package with project-specific automation, etc.
+  * Scripts: i.e. content of package with project_name-specific automation, etc.

 ## NOTE: Problem for Windows/Cygwin paths ##